Aayiram Muthangaludan Thenmozhi: Soundtrack

-"Palodu Thaen Sera" - written by Yugabharathi and sung by Raheeb Aalam and Rajalakshmi.

-"Dan Dan Dan" - written by Gnanakaravel and sung by Velmurugan, Ananthu and A. R. Reihana.

-"Un Peyer Enna,' written by Uvari Sukumar and sung by Niwas.

-"My Dear Purusha" written by Eknath and sung by Ananthu, Priyadarshini and Shanmugaraj.

-"Theendatha Theeyai" - written by Gnanakaravel and sung by Karthik and Padmalatha.

 Reception

 A critic from The Times of India wrote that "To be fair to Venkatesh and Akshara, they have ably delivered what was demanded of them.
 They are unfortunately let down by a poor screenplay".
 A critic from Behindwoods wrote that "Director Shanmugaraj has been successful in portraying how small issues turn into bigger ones in a relationship.
 But, the problem is that film is full of these small issues only".
-A critic from Nowrunning wrote that "Director Shanmugharaj has a trove of the most ridiculous ideas.
-It's ridiculous to the point of being original; maybe even, creative".